rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 1. Git remote (servers) vs. clients (local)
 2. Basic commands:
-   - clone
+   - clone: clone a repo into local server
-   - add
-   - commit
+   - add: stage a file for commit
-   - push
-   - pull
-     - fetch
-     - merge
+   - commit: save staged files to the local repo
+   - push: uploads changes saved to local repo to remote repo
+   - pull: downloads changes from remote repo and automatically merges them into your local repo
+     - fetch: downloads changes from a remote repo and stores them in your local repo, but DOES NOT MERGE THEM
+     - merge: combines two branches into one branch. to use, have to switch to main branch using checkout then merge
+   - branch: used by itself, will list all branches in the repo. with a name, will create a new branch. to rename, use <newname> -m <oldname>
-   - branch
+   - checkout: switch to a different branch
-   - checkout
-   - merge

 ## Virtual Machines